ashutosh0gupta/TARA/README.md

 ====

 TARA is the implementation that accompanies our paper [1].

-The tool accepts concurrent traces in a custom language and returns a succinct error explanation in the form of a DNF over happens-before relations.
+The tool accepts concurrent traces in a custom language or C++ programs and returns a succinct error explanation in the form of a DNF over happens-before relations under several memory models.
 This can be used for synthesis or fault localisation.

 [1] Ashutosh Gupta, Thomas A. Henzinger, Arjun Radhakrishna, Roopsha Samanta, Thorsten Tarrach.
 Succinct Representation of Concurrent Trace Sets.
 In POPL 2015

 Building on *nix
 ================